ROVI-org/thevenin/docs/source/development/issues_and_features.rst

 Overview
 --------
-Before starting on a bug fix or developing a new feature for Thevenin, please follow the steps outlined below to ensure efficient collaboration and alignment with the project's goals.
+Before starting on a bug fix or developing a new feature for ``thevenin``, please follow the steps outlined below to ensure efficient collaboration and alignment with the project's goals.
 Whether you're reporting a bug, suggesting a feature, or volunteering to work on an issue, these guidelines will help maintain smooth development and communication.

 Steps to Report an Issue
 ------------------------
 1. Check for existing issues

-  - Always check the `issues page <https://github.com/ROVI-org/thevenin/issues>`_ on GitHub before starting any new work.
+  - Always check the `issues page <https://github.com/NREL/thevenin/issues>`_ on GitHub before starting any new work.
   - If a bug report or new feature request already exists, review the comments and status to see if someone is already working on it.
   - If you are interested in working on the issue, leave a comment requesting the issue be assigned to you.
 Feel free to express your interest or add any additional context if you are experiencing the same bug or would benefit from the new feature.